MrBertieG/ev-forum/README.md

 ### Known Fixed Bugs

-Throughout the development process a few bugs have been encountered, however one was paticularly challenging to solve:
+Throughout the development process a few bugs have been encountered, however a few were paticularly challenging to solve:

 Problem:<br>
 Initially I could not perfom the initial deployment successfully.
 This is because I have tried to use Django 4.0 and some additional steps were needed to ensure the deployment was successfull<br>